 Water baptism is an act of faith and obedience to the commands of Christ.

 “Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28:19-20

 Then he said, “Go into the world.
-Go everywhere and announce the Message of God’s good news to one and all.
-Whoever believes and is baptized is saved; whoever refuses to believe is damned.”
+Go everywhere and announce the message of God’s good news to one and all.
+Whoever believes and is baptised is saved; whoever refuses to believe is damned.”
 Mark 16:16 MSG

 What is the meaning and significance of baptism?

 Baptism is a symbol of Christ’s burial and resurrection.
 Our entrance into the water during baptism identifies us with Christ’s death on the cross, His burial in the tomb and His resurrection from the dead.